?How long will it take to get my US tax refund?

-You will probably be deemed a non-resident for tax purposes when you first start working in the US.
-As a non-resident for tax purposes, you must file a non-resident 1040NR Tax Return.
-It is only when you pass the Substantial Presence Test that you will be deemed a resident for tax purposes
+You will be considered a non-resident for tax purposes until you pass the substantial presence test.
+As a non-resident for tax purposes, you must file a non resident 1040NR Tax Return.

 ?What is the substantial presence test?

-The Substantial Presence test is a test which will allow you status as a resident for tax purposes once you pass it.
+This is a test which gives you status as a resident for tax purposes once you pass it.
 To pass it you must have been physically present in the US for:

-To calculate the 183 days, you can include all of the days you were present in the US over the current year, 1/3rd of the days you were present for the year before, and 1/6th of the days you were present in the US in the year before that.
+To calculate this time, you can include all of the days you were present in the US over the current year, 1/34rd of the days you were present for the year before, and 1/6th of the days you were present in the US in the year before that.

 ?When can I take the test?

-You may take the Substantial Presence Test after you have been in the US for five years (on a F, J, M or Q visa) or two years (on a work and travel, researcher or trainee J or Q visa).
-Once you pass it you will be considered a resident for tax purposes.
+You can take the test once you have been in the US for five years (on a F, J, M or Q visa) or two years (on a work and travel, researcher or trainee J or Q visa).

 ?When can I apply for my US tax refund?